-Sound Views of the Barbican Estate may be loosely divided into two sonic constituents, differing in both source material and musical function.
-The first component, subdivided in to six miniatures, is an auditory set of variations upon sound taken from the architecture.
-These electroacoustic miniatures are composed of processed field recordings, and predominantly represent a response to the architectural aesthetic.
+Sound Views of the Barbican Estate may be divided loosely into two sonic constituents, differing both in source material and musical function.
+The first component, subdivided in to six miniatures, is a set of auditory variations on sound taken from the architecture.
+These electroacoustic miniatures are composed from processed field recordings, and represent a response to the architectural aesthetic.
 The second component, composed of instrumental sound and electronic processing, represents an emotional response to the space.

 A third sub-component, which takes the six electroacoustic miniatures as its source material, represents the memories of locations that the listener has already visited, and imaginations of the space that they have yet to experience.

-Each of the six electroacoustic variations are site specific, each composed and structured independently, to accompany a different view of the Barbican Estate.
-Each is heard in its entirety when the listener enters the location of its associated view.
+Each of the six electroacoustic variations are site specific, composed and structured independently to accompany a different view of the Barbican Estate.
+Each is heard in its entirety when the listener enters the location associated with it.